-So what caused all of our frustration this morning?
-Sure, it was various things for each of us but truthfully it all came down to one thing.
-Unmet expectations.
+So what caused all of our frustration that morning?
+Sure, it was various things for each of us, but truthfully it all came down to one thing — unmet expectations.

 See, the boys expected there to be milk in the fridge in the morning and when there wasn’t it brought out the frustration.

 We all expected someone else to get up and turn on the heat in the morning so that we could roll out of bed once it was warm, but nobody did.